sourcegraph/handbook/content/departments/marketing/index.md

 - Slack channel: #discuss-marketing
 - Teams
   - [Product Marketing](product-marketing/index.md): Product launches, product messaging and positioning, pricing and packaging, customer stories, Customer Advisory Board, and analyst relations. (#customer-advisory-board, #pricing, #release-post)
   - [Brand and Comms](comms/index.md): We communicate and amplify Sourcegraph's messages with external and internal audiences.
-Partner with us on building PR pitches, securing press coverage, communicting announcements and initatives internally with the Sourcegraph team, sharing content at the bi-weekly company meeting, and promoting content on Sourcegraph's social media accounts.
+Partner with us on building PR pitches, securing press coverage, communicating announcements and initiatives internally with the Sourcegraph team, sharing content at the bi-weekly company meeting, and promoting content on Sourcegraph's social media accounts.
   - [Developer Experience](): Build magical experiences for developers through high-quality content, docs, community engagement, and other avenues
   - [Growth Marketing](): Generate demand for our products in the market through all relevant marketing channels, and build a data-driven engine
 - [Creative Ops](creative-ops.md)